The best things to do in New York City in winter

 Temperatures are dropping and as the bomb cyclone pushes through the East Coast, remember that winter is one of the best times to be in New York City.
-Aside from your tourist attractions like the tree at Rockefeller Center, and of course the famous Times Square ball drop, there’s much to do throughout the entire winter season, and we have your handy guide to get you there.
+Aside from your tourist attractions like the Rockefeller tree, and the Times Square ball drop, there’s much to do throughout the entire winter season, and we have your handy guide to get you there.

 Things to do in New York in winter

 Head to Bryant Park or Rockefeller Center for ice skating!
 It’s one of those quintessential New York experiences you have to have.
 Pro tip: go in the morning when it’s less busy, and you’ll have ample space to show off all of your skating skills.

 Check out New York Fashion Week.
 Every February, the best minds in fashion descend on Bryant Park to set the trends for the year to come.
 Founded in 1943, New York Fashion Week is a staple of fashion design globally, rivaling the other Big 4 in Paris, London, and Milan.

 See a show or go check out some live music.
 There are scores of theaters throughout New York, offering everything from Broadway hits to off-Broadway alternatives, comedy shows, and more.
 If you are in town during January, you can check out the Winter Jazzfest, celebrating the history and culture of jazz in the city.